 Flying over the expanse of Cook Inlet with the Alaska Range rising beyond, land at Anchorage International Airport no later than 3:30 pm, where we meet our Expedition Leader.
-Leaving the city quickly behind, we head to Girdwood and our destination of Alyeska following Turnagain Arm.
+Leaving the city quickly behind, we head south to Girdwood and our destination of Alyeska, following Turnagain Arm.
 This 45-mile inlet is famous for its bore tide, one of the biggest in the world, which rushes back into the fjord’s exposed mud flats as a wall of water moving 10-15 miles per hour.
 Keep an eye out for beluga whales near the mouth of Turnagain Arm when the salmon are running in late summer.

 Day 2: Alaska Railroad to Spencer Glacier / Placer River Float

 Begin the day with a hike through North America's northernmost rain forest to Winner Creek Gorge, on an easy trail that begins just out the hotel's back door.
-Our Expedition Leader points out the varied lush vegetation along path, from towering Sitka spruce and western hemlock trees to giant devil's club, salmonberry and thimbleberry bushes.
+Our Expedition Leader points out the varied vegetation along path, from towering Sitka spruce and western hemlock trees to giant devil's club, salmonberry and thimbleberry bushes.
 We then transfer to the railway platform in Portage to board the historic Alaska Railroad for a journey deeper into the Chugach Range.
-About 10 miles up the Placer River Valley we reach the Spencer Glacier Whistle Stop, where we disembark to enter a lush tract of remote roadless wilderness.
-Created in partnership with the Chugach National Forest, this rail spur expands access to some of Southcentral Alaska's most beautiful coastal mountain terrain, with views of valley glaciers, waterfalls, deep canyons and dense deciduous forest on either side.
+About 10 miles up the Placer River Valley, we reach the Spencer Glacier Whistle Stop, where we disembark to enter a lush tract of remote roadless wilderness.
+Created in partnership with the Chugach National Forest, this rail spur expands access to some of Southcentral Alaska's most beautiful coastal mountain terrain, with views of valley glaciers, waterfalls, deep canyons and dense deciduous forest on either side of the train.

-We follow a scenic road corridor through the Kenai Mountains–Turnagain Arm National Heritage Area, a designation that recognizes the area's unique cultural, geographic and historical features.
-Our destination for the next two nights is a historic log lodge and cabins on Summit Lake, an authentic piece of “Alaskana” in a quiet setting far from tourist crowds.
-From this base we have access to the Kenai’s varied ecosystems, from low-elevation temperate rain forest to boreal forest in the interior and tundra-covered alpine heights.
+This morning, more dramatic scenery unfolds on the drive to the Kenai Peninsula.
+We follow the scenic Seward Highway through the Kenai Mountains–Turnagain Arm National Heritage Area, a designation that recognizes the region's unique cultural, geographic and historical features.
+Our destination is a historic log lodge and cabins on Summit Lake, an authentic piece of “Alaskana.”
+From this base, we have access to the Kenai’s varied ecosystems, from low-elevation temperate rain forest to boreal forest in the interior and tundra-covered alpine heights.
 The nearby Kenai River is one of the world’s most famous salmon streams, attracting anglers from all over the world.
-We’ll explore the little-visited Skilak Lake area, with views across its vast turquoise expanse, and a portion of the Kenai National Wildlife Refuge, which protects nearly 2 million acres of wildlife habitat, including the western slopes of the Kenai Mountains, forested lowlands, rivers, wetlands and chains of lakes.
+Explore the little-visited Skilak Lake area, with views across its vast turquoise expanse, and a portion of the Kenai National Wildlife Refuge, which protects nearly 2 million acres of wildlife habitat, including the western slopes of the Kenai Mountains, forested lowlands, rivers, wetlands and chains of lakes.
 This diverse mosaic of habitats is home to mountain goats, Dall sheep, caribou and elusive wolverine and lynx, as well as moose, wolves and black bears.
-On hikes, we stop frequently to study plants, observing how the vegetation zones change from boreal forest to subalpine to alpine habitats.
+On hikes, we stop frequently to study plants, observing how the vegetation zones change from boreal forest to subalpine and alpine habitats.

 Day 5: Whittier — Board Sea Star / Cruising Prince William Sound

-We head down to the marina to meet the Sea Star, the privately chartered classic yacht that is our floating home for the next three nights.
-Once aboard, we settle into our cabins and have lunch as Sea Star moves out into the sparkling blue waters.
-Prince William Sound encompasses 3,800 miles of coastline, a ragged maze of fjords, bays and coves dotted with islands that harbors some of Alaska’s greatest marine wildlife concentrations.
+We head down to the marina to meet the Sea Star, the privately chartered classic yacht that will be our floating home for the next three nights.
+Once aboard, we settle into our cabins and meet for lunch as Sea Star moves out into the sparkling blue waters of Prince William Sound.
+The sound encompasses 3,800 miles of coastline—a ragged maze of fjords, bays and coves dotted with islands that harbors some of Alaska’s greatest marine wildlife concentrations.

 Days 6 & 7: Exploring Prince William Sound

-Day 8: Whittier / Anchorage—Depart
+Day 8: Whittier / Alaska Wildlife Conservation Center / Anchorage